Police name Joshua Christensen, 20, as second pilot killed in Masterton crash

 He also told Stuff Christensen then broadcast his descent path, which was to the east of the airfield.

-Masterton District Council, which owns and operates Hood Aerodrome, offered its condolences to the loved ones of the two men.

-"This loss is not just a devastation for our aviation community, but also the wider community," Mayor Lyn Patterson said.
+Masterton District Council owns and operates Hood Aerodrome.
+Mayor Lyn Patterson said the loss was "not just a devastation for our aviation community, but also the wider community".

 "Craig was passionate and determined and gave a lot to the Masterton community through his involvement in sport and teaching.